dataisreal/dataisreal.github.io/contributing.md

 * `author` with your real name or a pen name
 * at last one entry in `categories`

+Optionally you may include:
+* `author-website` with an absolute URL including the protocol.

 Add new posts to [GitHub Pages Repo](http://github.com/dataisreal/dataisreal.github.io).

 ## Show your work.